 The Township of Tyendinaga is committed to a respectful and productive relationship between and amongst Council, Members of Council, and the officers and employees of the municipality, in furtherance of their respective roles established by statute, municipal by-laws and policies, corporate administrative direction, and operating conventions.
-As such, Council approved a Council/Staff Relations Policy in March of 2019 which applies to all elected officials and staff of the Municipality.
+As such, Council approved an updated Council Staff Relations Policy in March of 2023 which applies to all elected officials and staff of the Municipality.

 The Township of Tyendinaga has appointed Mr. John Ewart of Ewart, O’Dwyer Barristers & Solicitors as the Integrity Commissioner for the municipality and authorize him to conduct inquiries upon a complaint for rules governing the ethical behaviour of members of Council as they pertain to the Municipal Conflict of Interest Act and Code of Conduct.

 - Conduct inquiries upon complaint for Municipal Conflict of Interest Act and Code of Conduct matters

 - Provide advice to members of Council and local boards regarding their obligations under the code of conduct the Municipal Conflict of Interest Act

 - Provide educational information to the public, the municipality and members of Council and local boards about the Code of Conduct and Municipal Conflict of Interest Act

 The duties and responsibilities of the Integrity Commissioner are further detailed in Section 223 of the Municipal Act, 2001.